Cassidy-Gasteiger/DamageDetectors/README.md

 ![image](color_scatters.png)

-Next, we normalized our image data to ensure pixel density was scaled between 0 and 1.
+Next, we normalized our image data to ensure pixel intensity was scaled between 0 and 1 and conducted PCA.
+(ADD STUFF ABOUT THIS LATER)

 With the classification model, we hope to obtain results where images are accurately classified into one of the sub-categories.
 To measure its performance, we will use the accuracy and F1-score functions.
 For the clustering model, we will use elbow method for number of cluster selection and silhouette scores and Davies-Bouldin Index for tuning.